 Anthony and Hillary Carnell are not only husband as wife, they are also coworkers!
 These Mercy Health physicians love practicing together at their Cincinnati, OH location.

 “Medicine has been a huge part of our lives since the first time we met,” Anthony shares.
 “Throughout medical school and residency, we were there to support and challenge one another.
 The practice we are growing together has been exciting and fun for both of us, and seemingly our patients as well.”

 Anthony and Hillary first met on a sand volleyball court at the Arizona College of Osteopathic Medicine in Phoenix, AZ.
 Prior to moving to Cincinnati, they worked at separate practices.
 It was then they realized how much they missed interacting with each other throughout the day.

 In addition to their love for each other and working together, Anthony and Hillary also love being primary care providers.

 “Being in family medicine, there is always someone and something new that challenges me personally, emotionally and academically.
 I truly enjoy becoming a part of my patients’ lives.
 Hillary and I do our best to better their health in the short and long term,” Anthony shares.

-Like everyone else early this year, COVID-19 turned the lives of the Carnell family upside down.
-However, the pandemic has allowed them to care for their patients in different ways, particularly via virtual visits.
+Like everyone else this past year, COVID-19 turned the lives of the Carnell family upside down.

-And as for the future with Mercy Health, Anthony and Hillary both feel that the sky’s the limit.
+The Carnell’s are excited to announce that they are expecting their second little girl in April!
+And as for their future with Mercy Health, Anthony and Hillary both feel that the sky’s the limit.